leuty/eb-cosmo/README.md

 ```
 copy and past them in your terminal before trying to load the Stella and Dycore modules.
 Now both libraries (Stella and the DyCore) will be available through modules loading.
+When you login again on Daint, you should redo the previous export and load commands if you need the installed Stella or Dycore .

 ## Building COSMO

 Once the needed modules are loaded, you can see that the installed libraries are available:
 ```
+$ module avail
 ------------ /scratch/username/install/modules/all ------------
 DYCORE_CRCLIM_GPU/crclim-CrayGNU-18.08-double
 Serialbox/2.4.1-CrayGNU-18.08